gagank02/no-mor-delays/doc/DatabaseDesign.md

 ![image](https://user-images.githubusercontent.com/67709954/224196853-724bc4f1-c796-4d55-bfac-64f9e47747c0.png)

 ##### Index on Delays(DepartureDelay)
 The first indexing we tried was an index on DepartureDelay.
 This index was able to decrease the cost from 33901.32 to 20695.37, which is quite drastic.
-Thus this optimization was quite effective, and we believe it does so because the AVG function is an aggreagate function and it had to look up all the DepartureDelays.
+Thus this optimization was quite effective, and we believe it does so because the AVG function is an aggregate function, and it had to look up all the DepartureDelays.

 ```sql
 CREATE INDEX idx_departure_delay ON Delays(DepartureDelay);